tumblr/k8s-sidecar-injector/docs/sidecar-configuration-format.md

 # spec.
 Any volumes injected are scoped to the namespace that the
 # resource exists within

+# Optionally, you can inherit from another sidecar configuration.
+This is useful to reduce
+# duplication in your sidecars.
+Fields that appear in this config will override and replace
+# fields in the inherited sidecar.
+We intelligently merge list fields as well, so top level
+# keys are not blindly replaced, but merged instead.
+# `inherits` is a file on disk to load the parent config from.
+# NOTE: `inherits` is not supported when loading InjectionConfigs from ConfigMap
+inherits: "config/some-sidecar.yaml"

 containers:
 # we inject a nginx container
 - name: sidecar-nginx